Hywan/miam.js/README.md

 ## Status

 Still under development.
 Please don't use it right now :-).
+API is under stabilisation.